UAE – November 18-27, December 4-5, 8-14, 2015

 RAS AL KHIMAH (pop 241,000)

 Surrounded by the hazy Hajar Mountains, RAK is the UAE’s northernmost emirate.
-Its diverse scenery ranging from beaches, oases, hot springs to sun-baked desert, all backed by the fierce mountains.
+Its diverse scenery ranges from beaches, oases, and hot springs to the sun-baked desert, all backed by fierce mountains.
 There is a free-trade zone, luxury beachfront resorts, high-end residential area, and new leisure facilities, most some 15km south of RAK City.

 National Museum of Ras Al Khaimah.
 In a 19th-century fort – the residence of the Qawassim rulers until 1964 – are a hodgepodge of tired ethnological displays.

 Shamal.
-Atop a craggy mountain above the village of Shamal, some 5km northeast of RAK City, are the ruins of one of the UAE’s oldest archaeological sites, a mystery-shrouded fort called Sheba’s Palace .
-Built some time between the 13th and 16th century, only a few stone walls and a badly ruined barrel-shaped building remain.
+Atop a craggy mountain above the village of Shamal, some 5km northeast of RAK City, are the ruins of one of the UAE’s oldest archaeological sites, a mystery-shrouded fort called Sheba’s Palace.
+Built sometime between the 13th and 16th centuries, only a few stone walls and a badly ruined barrel-shaped building remain.
 The views from up here, though – stretching from sea to village to mountain – are superb.

 RAK is the gateway to the spectacular Musandam Peninsula, an enclave of Oman via the Shams/Tibat border post about 35km north of RAK City.
 Beyond the border await a dramatic coastal drive and the town of Khasab, where you can catch dhow cruises and go snorkelling with dolphins.
 If eligible for a free tourist visa for the UAE, you won’t need to obtain a separate visa for Oman.